 Embodiment of Freedom

-Houdini embodied the American idea of freedom.
+Houdini embodied the American ideal of freedom.
 Houdini lived in a time when far too many people had far too little rights.
 Many people felt trapped within cities and places and felt like they couldn't escape.
 Houdini solved the problem.
 He gave hope to thousands of Americans who believed they were trapped; I mean, if he can escape from a giant milk can while in a straight-jacket, how hard can it be to escape/solve our own problems?
 In addition to entertaining audiences all over the globe, he gave hope to men and women around the world.

 Page created on 1/13/2006 12:00:00 AM